-As with many symptoms of multiple sclerosis (MS), an MS hug may have no clear cause, but medication and self-care can help prevent it or reduce pain and discomfort if it does occur.
+As with many symptoms of MS, an MS hug may have no apparent trigger.
+Medication and self-care can help prevent symptoms or reduce pain and discomfort when they occur.

-In this article, we explain what an MS hug is, why it happens, and when to seek medical help.
+This article explains an MS hug, why it happens, and when to seek medical help.

-The most common sensation is the feeling of pressure on the torso or around the chest or abdomen, but symptoms can also occur in the hands and feet.
+The most common sensation is the feeling of pressure on the torso or around the chest or abdomen.
+Symptoms can also occur in the hands and feet.
 The person may feel as though they are wearing tight shoes or gloves when they are not.

 An MS hug can also affect the arms, legs, and even the head.
 It may affect only one side of the body.

 People with MS may describe the sensation differently, ranging from tickling or burning to squeezing or crushing.
 It can be extremely painful for some people and make breathing difficult.
 An MS hug may also:

 - feel like a sharp or dull pressure

 - feel better when changing to loose clothing